 We reserve the right to disclose information about you to third parties in certain circumstances: to vendors that work on our behalf, to entities that present valid legal process, to protect human safety or our networks or property, or as part of a corporate merger or sale of our business assets.

 Please note that we may be required to disclose an individual's personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.

 We collect and process information on servers around the world.
 We use reasonable administrative, technical, and physical safeguards to protect personal information against theft, loss, or misuse.
 Unfortunately, no data transmission over the Internet or storage can be guaranteed to be 100 percent secure.
 As a result, while we strive to protect information about you and your professional interests, we cannot ensure or warrant the security of any information you submit to us.
 You remain responsible for protecting your user name and passwords and for the security of information in transit to us over the Internet.

 Please note that virtual events may automatically display certain information about you to other participants in the event.
-We cannot control how other participants use that displayed information, so please take a moment to make sure you understand how a particular virtual event works and what information you are choosing to share within the environment.
+We cannot control how other participants use that displayed information, so please take a moment to make sure you understand how a particular virtual event works and what information you are choosing to share within that particular environment.

 The Channel Company has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.